zach-cmiel/337_recipe_parser/readme.txt

 The Python file to run is recipe_parser.py

-Run with at least Python 3.7
+Run with Python 3.7 and a fresh environment (pipenv or conda)

-The packages required for this project can be loaded from the requirements.txt
+The packages required for this project can be installed from the requirements.txt

 VERY VERY IMPORTANT: you must download the Spacy model using the following command: